Lega (political party): Road to the new party

-In the 2017 leadership election, Salvini was confirmed LN's leader, defeating Gianni Fava, from the party's traditionalist wing.
+In the 2017 leadership election, Salvini was confirmed as LN's leader, defeating Gianni Fava, from the party's traditionalist wing.
 The May 2017 federal congress marked the "national" turnaround.
-In October 2017, Salvini announced that in the 2018 general election the party would be re-branded simply as "Lega" and would field lists also in central-southern Italy.
+In October 2017, Salvini announced that in the 2018 Italian general election the party would be re-branded simply as "Lega" and would field lists also in central-southern Italy.
 On 14 December 2017, the "Lega per Salvini Premier" party was established by long-time LN member Roberto Calderoli and its constitution was published in the Gazzetta Ufficiale.
 LSP's official goals were the transformation of Italy "into a modern federal state through democratic and electoral methods" and the support of "the freedom and sovereignty of peoples at the European level".
-LSP's symbol was inspired from Donald Trump's campaign for the 2016 Republican Party presidential primaries in the United States: a blue rectangle with the words "Lega per Salvini Premier" in white, surrounded by a thin white frame.
-A week later Salvini presented the new electoral logo: the word "Nord" and the Sun of the Alps were removed, the word "Lega" and the representation of Alberto da Giussano remained, while the slogan "Salvini Premier" was added.
+LSP's symbol was inspired by Donald Trump's campaign for the 2016 Republican Party presidential primaries in the United States: a blue rectangle with the words "Lega per Salvini Premier" in white, surrounded by a thin white frame.
+A week later, Salvini presented the new electoral logo: the word "Nord", and the Sun of the Alps were removed, while the word "Lega" and the representation of Alberto da Giussano remained, and the slogan "Salvini Premier" was added.

 In the 2018 general election, the League gained its best-so-far result of 17.4% of the vote, becoming the largest party within the centre-right coalition and establishing itself as the country's third largest political force.
 After the election, the party formed an alliance with the populist Five Star Movement (M5S), which had come first in the election with 32.7% of the vote.
-The so-called "yellow-green government" was led by Giuseppe Conte, an independent jurist close to the M5S, and included Salvini as minister of the Interior.
+The "yellow-green government" was led by Giuseppe Conte, an independent jurist close to the M5S, and included Salvini as minister of the Interior.
 Since the government's formation, thanks to Salvini's approval as minister, the party was regularly the country's largest party in opinion polls, at around or over 30%.
-In the 2019 European Parliament election, the League won 34.3% of the vote, winning for the first time a plurality of the electorate, while the M5S stopped at 17.1%.
-In August 2019 Salvini announced his intention to leave the coalition with the M5S, and called for a snap general election.
-However, after successful talks between the M5S and the Democratic Party (PD), the incumbent government was eventually replaced by a new government led by Conte.
-The League thus returned into the opposition, together with its electoral allies of the centre-right coalition.
+In the 2019 European Parliament election in Italy, the League won 34.3% of the vote, winning for the first time a plurality of the electorate, while the M5S stopped at 17.1%.
+In August 2019, Salvini announced his intention to leave the coalition with the M5S, and called for a snap general election.